PradyumnaKrishna/Qwiklabs/GoogleCloudReady Speedrun 3/Introduction to SQL for BigQuery and Cloud SQL/readme.txt

-This lab script have some background process running.
-So wait till the process finish.
+This lab is working well